What's new in CTE?

 Classes will be held at the NPC Jake Flake Emergency Services Training Center in Taylor.

-Students must provide their own transportation to and from the program.
+Students must provide their transportation to and from the program.

 The NAVIT program will pay tuition and fees for the class.